hvannia/mars_Mission/README.md

 This application retrieves data from 4 Nasa sites to gather information about Mars .

 scrape_mars.py :
-  Beautiful is used to retrieve and filter html data.
+  Beautiful soup is used to retrieve and filter html data.
   Pandas is used get/keep html data.

 app.py: